JoseDLM/Investor-Behavior-and-Multiscale-Cross-Correlations/README.md

 This project involves data preparation, preprocessing, static and dynamic analysis, and filtering through the Minimum Spanning Tree (MST) method.
 The main script orchestrates the workflow by calling several other scripts.

+## Part I - Data preparation
+### Step 1.
+Initializing the parameters

+Data collection from Yahoo Finance.
+Select the assets (tickers), specify the start and end dates, choose the frequency (ranging from daily to quarterly), and indicate whether to  download closing, opening, or adjusted prices (adjustments for this last point can be made  in the file downloadingData).

+select the rolling window size w select the time scale s

+### Step 2: Data Downloading, cleaning, and exporting
+Downloading the data and merging it into a single table Cleaning the data to ensure accuracy and consistency Exporting the cleaned data as a spreadsheet

+### Step 3.
+Data preprocessing ( apply a GARCH filter to reduce potential volatility bias across different time windows)
+Compute log-returns of the data.
+Filter the data using GARCH(1,1) to estimate conditional variance.
+Normalize the results using the transformation formula   , where is the conditional variance obtained from GARCH(1,1).

+## Part II - Dynamic analysis and filtering through the MST

+### Step 4.

+Computing the dynamic behavior of DCCA coefficients using a sliding window technique.
+### Step 5.
+Construct the MST using the computed DCCA coefficients and distances.
+Compute and plot the spectrum of the adjacency matrix representing the network formed by the DCCA coefficients.

 ## Setup

 Steps to set up the project: